MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-in-sign-out.md

 1. Create your user interface (UI) that includes:

-   - A UI to submit an Email.
+   - A UI to collect an email address.
+Add validation to your UI to make sure the user enters a valid emails address.
-   - A UI to submit one-time passcode.
+   - A UI to collect OTP code.

 1. In your app, add a button, whose select event triggers the following code snippet: